-- (a) A reversal of \$1.3 million in equity-based compensation expense related to forfeitures of awards due to our reduction in workforce and a \$37,000 benefit related to the modification of certain stock-based awards for fiscal year 2022.
+- (a) A reversal of \$462,000 in equity-based compensation expense related to forfeitures of awards due to our 2023 cost reduction plan for fiscal 2023.
+A reversal of \$1.3 million in equity-based compensation expense related to forfeitures of awards due to our 2022 cost reduction plan and a \$37,000 benefit related to the modification of certain stock-based awards for fiscal 2022.
 (See Note 13.
-Restructuring and Other Costs, Net); and - (b) Equity based compensation reported in discontinued operations of \$ (229,000) and \$1.2 million for fiscal years 2022 and 2021, respectively.
-Equity-based compensation expense allocated to discontinued operations for fiscal year 2022 includes \$75,000 related to the modification of certain stock-based awards and is net of a divestiture-related forfeiture benefit of \$446,000 that was recognized when employees were conveyed to EOTECH upon closing.
+Restructuring and Other Costs, Net); and - (b) Equity-based compensation reported in discontinued operations of (\$260,000) for fiscal 2023, and (\$229,000) for fiscal 2022.
+Equity-based compensation expense allocated to discontinued operations for fiscal 2022 includes \$75,000 related to the modification of certain stock-based awards and is net of a divestiture-related forfeiture benefit of \$446,000 that was recognized when employees were conveyed to EOTECH upon closing of the Photonics divestiture.
 (See Note 2.
 Divestiture and Discontinued Operations.)